Home

 Mariarosa is the kind of mentor I wrote about in Whole World Guide.
 Smart.
 Witty.
 Hard-working.
 Quick.
 Did I mention intense?
 She even makes me turn in written homework.

-Each tandem is unique, and anyone interested in learning a foreign language can do it.
+Each tandem language learning pair is unique, and anyone interested in learning a foreign language can do it.
 Here’s how ours work:

 • I speak Spanish to Mariarosa.
 She speaks English to me.
 We correct each other, using the ongoing conversations as fodder for short drills on specific errors.
 (Click here for an example of the 3-minute drill.)